bombsquad02420/blender-addon/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Instructions for setting up dev environment can be found in [SETUP.md](./SETUP.md)

 ## Acknowledgment